 Independent hostels and bunkhouses have a variety levels of access for the disabled.
 Over 100 have some adaptations, often a bedroom or toilet designed for use by a disabled person, but some are accessible throughout.

 TROSSACHS TRYST in the Trossachs provides some of the most accessible accommodation in the independent hostels network.
 Run by Fabb Scotland, a registered charity working with disabled young people, the building includes an accessible self catering kitchen and bathrooms with inclusive facilities.
 The hostel is all on the ground floor, except for one non-accessible dorm on a higher level which is not charged for when disabled groups book exclusive use of the building.
 The self catering kitchen has a rise and fall sink and side opening ovens with easy access for guest who use wheelchairs.
 The bathroom and toilet facilities include features such as shower seat, nursing bench and hoist.
 Fabb Scotland also have a fleet of adapted bikes catering for all needs via their ‘Blazing Saddles’ project.
 Trossach Trysts location has the dual advantage of a flat setting with quite roads ideal for exploring, and stunning mountain views.
 Fabb Scotland’s aim is to encourage everyone to participate in exciting adventure activities.
-They very much welcome guests with additional needs to come and enjoy Trossachs Trysts accessible accommodation and the beautiful surrounding area.
+They very much welcome guests with additional needs to come and enjoy Trossachs Trysts accessible accommodation and the beautiful surroundings.

 To find out which hostels have accommodation adapted to your needs take a look at their full details by clicking on the icons on the map above.
 Taking the link provided to the hostels own website is often the best way to find their accessibility details.